Farm Driving Permit

 Drive Schools with a Designated Examiner are able to conduct the drive dest.
 Visit our locations page to find a location near you.

-If you have a Farm Permit, are under 17 years of age, and your situation has changed, you may no longer qualify for that permit, but you still have options.
+If you have a Farm Permit, are under 17 years of age, and your situation has changed, you may no longer qualify for a farm permit, but you still have options.

-You could be eligible for a Learner Permit, Intermediate License or Unrestricted License.
+You could be eligible for a Learner Permit or Unrestricted License.
 Take a moment to review the requirements for each to see which best fits your situation.
+Please can come into a Service Oklahoma Location to get a replacement.